storacha/RFC/rfc/ipni-w3c.md

 ]}]}
 ```

-web3.storage publishes the blocks it can provide by encoding a batch of multihashes as an IPLD object and writing it to a bucket as an `Advertisement`, addressed by it's multihash.
+web3.storage will publish the blocks it can provide by encoding a batch of multihashes and information needed to retrieve tha data into an IPNI `Advertisement`.
+The advertisement is referred to by its CID.

-An `Advertisement` includes `Provider` info which claims that the batch of multihashes are available via bitswap or HTTP, and are signed by the providers PeerID private key; Each advert is a claim that this peer will provide that batch of multihashes.
+An `Advertisement` includes `Provider` info which claims that the batch of multihashes are available via some protocol (e.g. bitswap or HTTP), and are signed by the provider's PeerID private key; Each advertisement advertises to IPNI that the stored data, specified by multihashes, is available from the provider.

-Advertisements also include a CID link to any previous ones from the same provider forming a hash linked list.
+Advertisements also include a CID-link to any previous advertisements from the same provider forming a hash linked list.

-The latest `head` CID of the advert list can be broadcast over [gossipsub], to be replicated and indexed by all listeners, or sent via HTTP to specific IPNI servers as a notification to pull and index the latest ads from you at their earliest convenience.
+The latest `head` CID of the advert list can be broadcast over [gossipsub], to be replicated and indexed by all listeners, or sent via HTTP to specific IPNI servers as a notification to pull and index the latest ads from the publisher at IPNI's earliest convenience.

 The advert `ContextID` allows providers to specify a custom grouping key for multiple adverts.
 You can update or remove multiple adverts by specifying the same `ContextID`.
 The value is an opaque byte array as far as IPNI is concerned, and is provided in the query response.
-The ContextID also serves as a key that refers metadata, and is used to update or delete that metadata.
+The ContextID also serves as a key that refers to metadata and is used to update or delete that metadata.
 Updating metadata changes the metadata returned by IPNI lookups for all multihashes that were advertised with that context ID.

-A `Metadata` field is also available for provider specific retrieval hints, that a user should send to the provider when making a request for the block, but the mechanism here is unclear _(HTTP headers? bitswap?)_.
+A `Metadata` field is also available for provider specific retrieval information, that a user should send to the provider when making a request for data.
+The metadata can be updated independently of all the multihashes indexes.
+In our case this field will contain the identifier of the claims bundle that is associated with the blob of stored data.

-Regardless, it is a field we can use to include the location of the claims bucket.
-The provider has to sign the IPNI advert with the peerID key that should be used to secure the libp2p connection when retrieving the block.

 **Reader-Privacy**: IPNI provides optional reader privacy that prevents observers, including IPNI, from knowing what multihashes clients are querying and what provider information and metadata they lookup.
-This privacy is available to all clients querying IPNI, that implement the client side of the privacy protocol.
+This privacy is available to all clients querying IPNI, that implement the client side of [the privacy protocol](https://github.com/ipni/specs/blob/main/reader-privacy.md#reader-privacy-preservation).

 ### How web3.storage integrates IPNI today